slatedocs/slate/source/includes/_msgregs.md

 **Format**:      "The license key is not valid."
 **Severity**:    Warning
 **Resolution**:  Retry the operation using a valid license key.
+### MessageId: iLO.{version}.InvalidOperationForAutoPowerOnState
+The operation was not successful because the current auto power on mode specifies power is to remain off.
+**Format**:      "The auto power on delay cannot be set because power is configured to remain off."
+**Severity**:    Warning
+**Resolution**:  Verify that the system auto power on mode is set to turn power on or follow the previous power setting.
 ### MessageId: iLO.{version}.InvalidOperationForSystemState
 The operation was not successful due to the current power state (for example, attempting to turn the power off when it is already off).
 **Format**:      "The operation was not successful due to the current power state."